 (It is suggested that this chapter is read in conjunction with chapters 1, 2, 3 and 5).

 The opening movement to this cantata is, by any standards, a massively impressive musical statement, truly symphonic in scale, structure and the heroic grandeur of its ideas.
-Its proportions are largely determined by the chorale, a long one with nine phrases, when we include the repetition of the first two.
+Its proportions are largely determined by the chorale, a longish one with nine phrases, including the repetition of the first two.

 The sheer magnitude of this work is all the more amazing when it is recognized that it not written for one of the regular Sunday services but for an additional day of celebration, that of Saint John the Baptist.
 It is interesting to compare it with the other cantatas composed for this day, the much slighter C 167 (vol 1, chapter 7) and one of Bach′s last and finest cantatas C 30 (vol 3, chapter 52).